Valishinqa/geometric_lib/docs/README.md

 - Rectangle: P = 2a + 2b
 - Square: P = 4a

+## Unit tests

+The project contains unit tests for both modules:

+- `test_square.py` — tests for functions in `square.py` (area and perimeter of a square).
+- `test_circle.py` — tests for functions in `circle.py` (area and perimeter of a circle).

+Tests are written using the standard Python `unittest` module.
+Each test class checks that the functions correctly implement the corresponding math formulas for area and perimeter.

+## How to run tests

+From the project root, run:

+- python -m unittest test_square
+- python -m unittest test_circle

+or run all tests automatically discovered in files named `test_*.py`:
+- python -m unittest discover
+undefined

 ## Commit History

 ### [c6ee140](https://github.com/username/repo/commit/c6ee140ab7b11f3845986e5090a46edba6fb941b) - Fix examples of function calls